mpflynnx/static-website-azure-oidc/docs/azure-oidc-setup.md

 ```

-Then, I need to check that the Microsoft Entra application doesn't already exist in Azure, by using the Azure CLI command [az ad app list](https://learn.microsoft.com/en-us/cli/azure/ad/app?view=azure-cli-latest#az-ad-app-list).
+Then, I need to check that the Microsoft Entra ID application doesn't already exist in Azure, by using the Azure CLI command [az ad app list](https://learn.microsoft.com/en-us/cli/azure/ad/app?view=azure-cli-latest#az-ad-app-list).

 I assign the output of the command to a local variable 'clientId'.